Southern Conservation Partners

 With just one click, Nature Serve enables you to discover which plants and animals are at-risk in your county or watershed.
 Knowing where at-risk species reside is an important starting point for understanding both national and regional conservation needs and priorities.
 It’s also fun to understand what lives in your own backyard.
 START DISCOVERING.

-The North American Bird Conservation Initiative (NABCI) report The State of North America’s Birds 2016 is the first comprehensive assessment of the conservation status of all bird species that occur in Canada, the continental U.S., and Mexico.
+The North American Bird Conservation Initiative (NABCI) report The State of North America’s Birds 2016 was the first comprehensive assessment of the conservation status of all bird species that occur in Canada, the continental U.S., and Mexico.
 More than one-third of North American birds are in trouble!
 NABCI was created by Canada, the U.S. and Mexico as a tri-national commitment to protect birds and their habitats.

 The report evaluates the conservation status of all native North American bird species across all major habitats —nine key ecosystems.
 It is based on the first-ever conservation vulnerability assessment for all 1,154 native bird species that occur in the continental U.S., Canada and Mexico, and reflects a collaboration between experts from all three countries.
 The overall conservation status of each species takes into account its population trend, population size, extent of breeding and nonbreeding ranges, and severity of threats to populations.